 6.)
 That’ll be a table for one please.

 If you’re employing people then, this won’t count for you, but most people who are looking at things they need to know before they become self employed are likely not going to be employers just yet.
 So, truth is, it can get kind of lonely at times.
 I’ve spent a tonne of time working in retail, and before that in a bar, so you can’t get much more social than that.
-Now I’m self employed, I’m alone (with a small baby, because I work from home!) and my social interactions include Facebook groups, PR emails and the odd Twitter chit chat.
+Now I’m self employed, I’m alone a good portion of the time, and for an age, my social interactions included instagram, facebook and pr emails.
 That’s it.
 It can get lonely… I’m now incredibly lucky to have a wonderful team around me, and I know that whatever I need and whenever I need it, I can have a chat with them.
 I’ve also got Adam at home since he left work, so we get the chance to have the odd cuppa together or maybe sneak off for brunch or a lunch date, and I can ask him to take photos for me.
 Having been alone at home so often, I can say I appreciate it a lot more than ever before.

 7.)
 Being a self employed woman means I’m a stay at home mum with a cute hobby yeah?